florxgomez/social-app-client/README.md

-Frontend made with React and Material-UI deployed in Heroku
+Frontend made with React, Redux and Material-UI deployed in Heroku